 There are quite a few small room air purifiers on the market.
 But which ones are worth buying, and what do you need to know?
 In my Honeywell HPA060 review, I’ll share with you much more about this interesting little model.

-As I’ve owned and tested it, here’s my chance to help you by giving you my hands-on testing experience and honest opinions.
-Read on to find out all the details you need.
+As I’ve owned and tested it, here’s my chance to help you by giving you my hands-on testing experience.

 Getting to know the Honeywell HPA060